up42/up42-py/docs/structure.md

 ### Asset

-The Asset class enables access to [assets in storage](../examples/asset/asset-example).
+The Asset class enables access to assets in storage and their STAC information.

 !!! abstract "Attributes and functions of the Asset class"